openframeworks/ofBook/chapters/memory/chapter.md

 int a = arr[25];
 ```

-most probably our application will crash if the memory address at arr + 25 is outside the memory that the operating system has asigned to our application.
+most probably our application will crash if the memory address at arr + 25 is outside the memory that the operating system has assigned to our application.

 We've just sayd arr + 25? what does that mean?
-As we've seen before a variable is just some place in memmory, we can get it's memory address which is the first byte that is asigned to that variable in memory.
+As we've seen before a variable is just some place in memmory, we can get it's memory address which is the first byte that is assigned to that variable in memory.
 With arrays is pretty much the same, for example since we know that an int occupies 4 bytes in memory, an array of 10 ints will occupy 40 bytes and those bytes are contiguous:

 ![Array](images/array "")